socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 * 80% of all executions of "UC1_Register" should produce a correct response (user account created or error reported) in less than 3 seconds on average, measured at the system boundary of the shop (so excluding external network communication).

-Scoping decisions might include (we could capture them as [Y-statements](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md); see Step 6 for an example of such statement):
+Scoping decisions might include (we could capture them as [Y-Statements](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md); see Step 6 for an example of such statement):

 * Build the shop components rather than buy or rent them.
-* Use a [microservices architecture](https://microservice-api-patterns.org/introduction) whose service components are identified with [domain-driven design](https://www.ifs.hsr.ch/index.php?id=15666&L=4).
+* Use a [microservices architecture](https://microservice-api-patterns.org/introduction) whose service components are identified with [Domain-Driven Design (DDD)](https://www.ifs.hsr.ch/index.php?id=15666&L=4).
 * Reuse architectural knowledge by applying patterns.
 * Develop in JavaScript (frontends) and Java (backends).
 * Integrate an external payment service. <!-- TODO feature in SCD etc. -->